uncharted-causemos/wm-curation-recommendation/README.md

 }
 ```

 # Using the ingestion service
+Request to agument the existing embedding space with new data.
+Ingestion service requires additional infrastructure to handle work and task management.
+Please see `docker-compose.yml` in the repository.

 ## To submit a new seed ingstion request for a new knowledge baase

 ```